PhantomInsights/reddit-bots/README.md

 This repository contains a collection of Reddit bots that I use to enhance my subreddits.

 These bots have a few things in common, they all run on a `Raspberry Pi`, are scheduled with `crontab` and use the same config.py file.
+The bots have been tested with Raspbian Buster Lite which comes with Python 3.7.3 pre-installed.

 Each bot is separated into their own folder.
 Feel free to rearrange them as you need.